Teen activist Greta Thunberg responds to cartoon appearing to show her being assaulted

 "We did not post those stickers or pictures on social media," Sparrow told Global News.
 "They have been tagged on our accounts — personal and company — which I'm shutting down right now to try to mitigate the damages.
 We did not post that stuff on media, OK?"

-In their article, Global News states that it repeatedly asked Sparrow about the image's origin, to which he declined to comment.
+Global News said it repeatedly asked Sparrow about the image's origin, to which he declined to comment.

-On Friday, Royal Canadian Mounted Police Alberta said in a statement that after an investigation, it had been determined "the decal does not meet the elements of child pornography… nor does the decal depict a non-consensual act that would be a direct threat to the person.
+On Friday, Royal Canadian Mounted Police Alberta said in a statement that after an investigation, it had been determined that "the decal does not meet the elements of child pornography ... nor does the decal depict a non-consensual act that would be a direct threat to the person.
 Alberta RCMP do not believe it constitutes a criminal offense."

-Alberta’s Culture, Multiculturalism and Status of Women Minister Leela Aheer tweeted, "The graphic in this article is completely deplorable, unacceptable and degrading.
+Alberta's minister of culture, multiculturalism and status of women, Leela Aheer, tweeted, "The graphic in this article is completely deplorable, unacceptable and degrading.
 This is not what our province stands for.
 Whoever is responsible should be ashamed and apologize immediately.
 I stand with Albertans against this horrendous image."

 "Thank-you for denouncing this odious image and the message it sends, @LeelaAheer," he wrote.